tylermhearn/Elevator-module-for-Linux/README.md

 The code and makefile for the system calls are included in SystemCalls The code for the modules, the elevator code, and the makefile are included in SyscallModule

+The elevator works by using system calls to add "people" to a floor.
+The elevator travels between floors , 1-10, picking up people and taking them to their destination floor.

+This does not include a program to test the module.
+To test it, create a simple program that starts the elevator with start_elevator() systemcall.